How to Integrate Applications

 You can visualize tasks with approaching deadlines, making priorities clear.

-3. This is a flow that automatically creates a Google Calendar event when something is posted on Microsoft Teams.
+3. This is a flow that automatically creates a Google Calendar event when a post is made on Microsoft Teams.

 Summary